osandov/blktests/Documentation/running-tests.md

   pass reliably.
 - The `quick` group is a subset of `auto` comprising tests that complete "quickly" (i.e., in ~30 seconds or less on reasonable hardware).
+- The `timed` group comprises tests that honor the configured test timeout (see below)

 `./check` can execute individual tests or test groups, as well as exclude tests or test groups.
 See `./check -h`.